HumanSignal/label-studio/docs/source/guide/label_interface.md

 ## Label stream

-In the label stream, as you finish each task, you automatically move onto the next one.
+In the label stream, as you finish each task, you automatically move on to the next one.

 !!! note